 # GPS signal loss and recovery

 This rule is particularly useful in environments where GPS signal coverage is unreliable, such as construction sites, warehouses, or underground facilities.
-Ensuring that your tracker maintains cellular and internet connections is crucial for receiving these alerts when the GPS signal is lost and recovered.
+Ensuring that your GPS device maintains cellular and internet connections is crucial for receiving these alerts when the GPS signal is lost and recovered.

 ## Rule settings

 This rule is cloud-processed, meaning the server software monitors when the GPS signal is lost and when it is recovered.
-You can apply this rule to multiple trackers simultaneously, as long as the trackers support this event type and it is integrated into the platform.
+You can apply this rule to multiple GPS devices simultaneously, as long as the GPS devices support this event type and it is integrated into the Navixy platform.

-For common rule settings, please refer to the [Rules and Alerts](/docs/user/guide/events-and-notifications.md).
+For common rule settings, see the [Rules and Alerts](/docs/user/guide/events-and-notifications.md).

 ## System operation details

-* **Multiple devices:** You can select multiple trackers to monitor under this rule, as long as the trackers support GPS signal lost/recover events and the feature is integrated into the platform.
+* **Multiple devices:** You can select multiple GPS devices to monitor under this rule, as long as the GPS devices support GPS signal lost/recover events and the feature is integrated into the platform.
 This allows you to manage multiple devices efficiently.

-* **GPS-independent event alert:** The platform will register and display this event even if it is received in a message without valid coordinates, ensuring you are informed regardless of the event's location.
+* **GPS-independent event alert:** The platform registers and displays this event even if it is received in a message without valid coordinates, ensuring you are informed regardless of the event's location.
 The Inside/Outside settings for geofences are ignored in such cases, as the platform prioritizes displaying potentially critical events.

 ---